CuriousCod/BeatSaberTrackManager/README.md

 To display tracks choose File -> Select CustomLevels Folder -> Choose your CustomLevels folder

-Custom track folder naming should follow the same format as when downloaded with the More Songs mod:
+Custom track folder naming should follow the same format as when downloaded with the More Songs mod:</br>
-TrackID (TrackName - TrackMaker)
+TrackID (TrackName - TrackMaker)</br>
 8149 (Great Days - Joetastic)

 Currently supports only one video at a time.
 If multiple videos are in the folder the application picks the one set as active(activeVideo) in video.json.